Acetic acid: Uses

 Acetic acid is a chemical reagent for the production of chemical compounds.
 The largest single use of acetic acid is in the production of vinyl acetate monomer, closely followed by acetic anhydride and ester production.
 The volume of acetic acid used in vinegar is comparatively small.

 Vinyl acetate monomer

 The primary use of acetic acid is the production of vinyl acetate monomer (VAM).
 In 2008, this application was estimated to consume a third of the world's production of acetic acid.
 The reaction consists of ethylene and acetic acid with oxygen over a palladium catalyst, conducted in the gas phase.

-Vinyl acetate can be polymerised to polyvinyl acetate or other polymers, which are components in paints and adhesives.
+Vinyl acetate can be polymerized to polyvinyl acetate or other polymers, which are components in paints and adhesives.

 Ester production

 The major esters of acetic acid are commonly used as solvents for inks, paints and coatings.
 The esters include ethyl acetate, n-butyl acetate, isobutyl acetate, and propyl acetate.
 They are typically produced by catalyzed reaction from acetic acid and the corresponding alcohol: